 Health Savings Accounts — HSA Plans, Coverage & Quotes

-What is a HSA plan?
-It is a Health Savings Account that allows you and your employees to save money on their group health insurance.
+A HSA plan, which is also known as a Health Savings Account, is a way for individuals to save money on their health insurance.
 HSA health plans consist of tax-exempt savings accounts that are used for medical expenses.
-There is no federal income tax imposed on deposits, and employers are also allowed to deposit funds (similar to a 401K plan).
+When money is deposited, no federal income tax is imposed.
 HSA plans offer the greatest level of freedom, since there is no gatekeeper standing in the way of your health care.
 The HSA is combined with a high deductible plan; this results in lower premiums.
 HSA insurance plans have the potential to save you money on medical expenses, since approved withdrawals aren’t penalized.

 What do HSA health plans cover?
 These accounts can be used to pay for almost all legitimate medical expenses: co-payments and co-insurance amounts for hospital stays and doctor visits are included, as well as both prescription and approved over-the-counter medications.
-A lot of common first aid supplies, such as Band-Aids, even qualify under an HSA insurance plan.
-After establishing a HSA health insurance plan, employees will receive a debit card that can be used in most medical offices, hospitals, and pharmacies that accept major credit cards.
-They will also be able to file a claim to get reimbursed if they forget to use their HSA debit card on an eligible purchase, you can file a claim and receive reimbursement from your health savings account.
+Your HSA insurance plan will even allow you to pay for Band-Aids!
+After establishing a HSA health insurance plan, you will receive a debit card that can be used in most medical offices, hospitals, and pharmacies that accept major credit cards.
+If you forget to use your HSA debit card on an eligible purchase, you can file a claim and receive reimbursement from your health savings account.
 However, using the HSA debit card is far more convenient.

-HSA insurance plans best suited for?
+Who are HSA insurance plans best suited for?
 They can be ideal for healthier and younger individuals who tend to use fewer medical services.
 The savings on HSA health insurance premiums will probably outweigh the increase in out-of-pocket expenses.
-Employees who are older or who have pre-existing conditions may find that most HSA plans don’t fit their needs, although you can offer several options of small group health insurance.
+Individuals who are older or who have pre-existing conditions may find that most HSA plans don’t fit their needs, although there may be options available.

-VitalOne is here to help you select among our selection of health savings accounts and high-deductible group health insurance plans.
-Our licensed small business health insurance agents are here to help you select the combination of HSA health insurance plans that caters to your needs as an employer.
+VitalOne will be your guide while navigating through the complexities of health savings accounts and high-deductible health insurance plans.
+Our licensed insurance agents are here to help you select the combination of HSA health insurance plans that is right for you.